History Files

 1272

-The capital is moved from Halych to the new city of Lvov (the Russian form of its name.
-In Polish it is Lwow, and in Austro-Hungarian German it is Lemberg).
-Today the city, which was founded in 1256, is much more commonly known by the Ukrainian form of its name, Lviv.
+The capital is moved from Halych to the new city of Lvov (the Rus form of its name.
+In Polish it is Lwow or Lvov, and in Austro-Hungarian German it is Lemberg).
+Today the city, which had been founded in 1256, is much more commonly known by the Ukrainian form of its name, Lviv.

 Old Lvov